 Yes.
-There is WiFi available at the Hotel Backpackers, and there are a couple of Internet Cafes in Fronteras, both of which have headphones and mics for Skype.
+Limited, solar-powered WiFi is available at Casa Guatemala.
+Consistent WiFi is available at the Hotel Backpackers, and there are a couple of Internet Cafes in Fronteras, both of which have headphones and mics for Skype.
 Most volunteers bring a smartphone, tablet, or even a laptop when they come.

 How many hours each day do I have to work?